r3e-network/neo-miniapps-platform/docs/development_plan.md

 Step 6 – Cleanup & Legacy Removal
 ---------------------------------

-- Remove unused legacy packages once the new modules achieve feature parity.
+- Remove unused packages once the new modules achieve feature parity.
 - Update README and user documentation to point to the new entrypoints.
 - Archive or delete old CI jobs and scripts.